 Hmmm.

-And then I wondered, has Manager Greg never been to other markets?
-Including even
+And then I wondered, if Manager Greg had ever been to other summer fairs and markets?
+Including the iconic and same-province Inner Harbor in Victoria, British

 Columbia, where the caricaturists are significant members of the buskerhood,

-performing for masses of tourists each summer day?!
+performing for masses of tourists walking along the legendary boardwalk each summer day?!
+Hmmm.
 Only at the KAMLOOPS

-FARMERS’ MARKET, it seems, CARICATURISTS ARE NOT CONSIDERED TO BE BUSKERS!
+FARMERS’ MARKET, it seems, that CARICATURISTS ARE NOT CONSIDERED TO BE BUSKERS!

 Yes.
 This may be petty, but I shall continue, nonetheless.
 Now back in my home province